disit/snap4city-kubernetes/README.md

 -	externalIPs to be replaced in depl-svc
 -
               sed -i 's/10.1.0.4/master-node-IP/g' *.yaml
+	      #Here Please check the existing Ip used in .yml files.
+In our case it is 10.1.0.4.

 -	All nodes hostname and /etc/hosts to be changed
 -